Generic Name: acyclovir (ay-SYE-kloe-vir)

 Store acyclovir tablets at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep acyclovir tablets out of the reach of children and away from pets.

 - If you have any questions about acyclovir tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Acyclovir tablets is to be used only by the patient for whom it is prescribed.
+- Acyclovir tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.

 This information should not be used to decide whether or not to take acyclovir tablets or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about acyclovir tablets.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to acyclovir tablets.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You must talk with your healthcare provider for complete information about the risks and benefits of using acyclovir tablets.